Barbecue

 the 1816 purchase from the Chickasaw, has the same barbecue tradition

-as its neighbors to the south in West Tennessee.
-But as you move
+as its neighbors to the south in West Tennessee, but as you move

 and the pork may be ham rather than barbecued pork.
 The further east